kqdtran/ninjascraper/README.md

 * First, find the Department's Abbreviation Name by going to Ninja Course (http://ninjacourses.com/explore/1/).
 Those words in CAPITAL is what you need.
 Write them down.
 I'll call this [DEPARTMENT ABBV] for future reference.

+[U]Update[/U]: Also, please note that there should be no space between the Department's Abbreviation.
+For example, if the department is MEC ENG (Mechanical Engineering), please type without space MECENG.

 ![Department's Abbreviation](https://raw.github.com/kqdtran/ninjascraper/master/img/department_abbr.png)

 * Next, you need to know Ninja Course's Abbreviation for the Department.
 More than often, it's the same as above, for example, Business Admin = UGBA, or Math = MATH, for both cases.
 You may need to guess the abbreviation Ninja Course uses to store the exams so it may be a little annoying in this step.
 I'll name this [NINJA ABBV].

+[U]Update[/U]: I've found that Ninja's Abbv is usually a combination of the initial of every word in the department's name.
+For example, Mechanical Engineering's Ninja Abbv would simply be ME, or Civil and Environmental Engineering would be CEE.

 * You will also need the course number.
 ECON 100A's course number will be simply 100A.
+Please don't forget letter like 'C' for cross-listed or 'AC' for American Culture.
 In other words, it's the class you want to download the exams for.
 [COURSE NUMBER]

 * Finally, you need to know the last name of the instructor(s) whose exams you want to download.
 Just go to the Ratings tab like what most of us usually do before our Telebear appointment xD to look up their last names.
 This will be called [PROF LAST NAME].